20100215/Analyzing_Football_Matches/2_WorldCup/README.md

     - Map for number of matches per city.
 Change the map style to light.
 Add category labels to show the city names.
         - Create a tooltip that will be used in the map bubbles.
 Add a new page and in the canvas settings, set type to tooltip.
 Add card for city name then add a table showing match names and the calculated column for final score.
         - Apply the tooltip in the map visual.
+6. Dashboard Enhancements
+    - Page navigator
+        - Apply and style the navigator: Make the grid style vertical and enlarge the font sizes.

 Insights:
     - The total tournaments measure is used as part of the analysis for validating where there is an advantage of the host team.